 The State of the US Sports Betting Market in 2026

-The US sports betting market enters 2026 with unprecedented momentum.
-What began as a fragmented, state-specific activity has become one of the fastest-growing entertainment and digital commerce sectors in the country.
-With more states regulating online wagering and more Americans betting than ever, the industry’s growth is reshaping marketing, technology, and the competitive landscape for operators.
+The US sports betting market enters 2026 with sustained momentum.
+What began as a fragmented, state-by-state activity has evolved into one of the fastest-growing regulated digital commerce sectors in the country.
+With more states approving online wagering and more Americans betting than ever, the market is reshaping competition, marketing economics, and technology investment for sportsbook operators.

 What Is Driving Growth in the US Sports Betting Market?

-States continue to recognise the value of tax revenue generated by regulated sports betting.
-Markets that entered regulation in 2023 and 2024, such as Kentucky, Nebraska, and Ohio, collectively contributed over USD .49 billion in sports betting revenue in their first full year of operation.
-New markets launching in 2026 will continue this trend.
+States are increasingly motivated by the tax revenue generated through regulated sportsbooks.
+Markets that entered regulation in 2023 and 2024, including Kentucky, Nebraska, and Ohio, collectively generated more than USD 1.49 billion in sports betting revenue in their first full year.
+States preparing to launch in 2026 are expected to follow similar early-growth patterns.

 Where Sports Betting Is Legal in the United States

-Most states now allow online sports betting, retail betting, or both.
-These fully regulated markets have mature competition, high mobile penetration, and established licensing frameworks.
+Most states now permit online sports betting, retail betting, or both.
+These markets typically feature mature competition, high mobile penetration, and established licensing frameworks.

-Twelve states still do not permit sports betting of any kind, including California, Georgia, Hawaii, Idaho, and Utah.
-In many cases, legislative challenges, political resistance, or competing interests prevent progress.
+Twelve states still prohibit sports betting entirely, including California, Georgia, Hawaii, Idaho, and Utah.
+Legislative resistance, political opposition, and competing interests continue to delay progress in these markets.

 US Sports Betting Market Size and Revenue Trends

-The US sports betting market has continued to accelerate.
+The US sports betting market has accelerated sharply.
 Americans are projected to wager between USD 160 billion and USD 170 billion legally in 2025 across the 38 states and Washington, D.C. where sports betting is regulated.
-This surge reflects sustained national appetite, wider legal access, and record engagement around major sporting events.
-With more states preparing to launch online betting, the figures are expected to climb further in 2026.
+This estimated market size reflects wider legal access, record engagement around major sporting events, and continued migration toward mobile wagering.

 The national hold percentage increased from 8.1 percent in 2022 to 9.1 percent in 2023.
-This metric, which represents the proportion of wagers retained by sportsbooks, directly influences operator profitability in regulated markets.
+This metric represents the proportion of wagers retained by sportsbooks and directly influences operator profitability in regulated markets.

-Emerging Trends Shaping the US Sports Betting Market
+What Are the Trends in the US Sports Betting Market?

-Online betting revenue is forecast to reach USD 17.07 billion by 2029.
-User penetration is expected to rise from 11 percent in 2024 to 15.6 percent in 2029, with more than 54 million active users.
+Online sports betting revenue is forecast to reach USD 17.07 billion by 2029.
+User penetration is expected to rise from 11 percent in 2024 to 15.6 percent by 2029, representing more than 54 million active bettors nationwide.

-The eSports betting market is projected to generate USD 1.1 billion in revenue by 2028.
-With an average revenue per user of USD 53.80, eSports continues to gain traction among traditional bettors and digital-native audiences alike.
+The US eSports betting market is projected to generate USD 1.1 billion in revenue by 2028.
+With an average revenue per user of USD 53.80, eSports continues to attract younger, digital-native audiences and maintain year-round engagement.

 The Most Popular Sports to Bet on in the US

-The NFL remains the powerhouse of American betting.
-More than 60 percent of bettors place wagers on football, and the Super Bowl reliably sets new records each year.
+The NFL remains the largest driver of betting activity.
+More than 60 percent of US bettors place wagers on football, with the Super Bowl consistently setting new betting records.

-The NBA attracts 58 percent of bettors, while Major League Baseball draws 53 percent.
-Boxing, horse racing, hockey, and NASCAR all maintain strong participation rates.
+The NBA attracts approximately 58 percent of bettors, while Major League Baseball accounts for 53 percent.
+Boxing, UFC, horse racing, hockey, and NASCAR generate strong betting spikes around marquee events.

-Approximately 23% of bettors now place wagers on eSports, making it one of the fastest-growing categories of interest.
+Around 23 percent of bettors now wager on eSports, making it one of the fastest-growing betting categories in the US sports betting market.

 In-Person vs Online Betting in the US Market